Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Accepting applicant-supplied PDFs/screenshots rather than bureau-sourced reports.

-3.3 Premature Refund Before Settlement
+3.3 Premature Refund Before Funds Are Final

 3.4 Over-Collection of Sensitive Personal Data